 The architectural icon is both simple and striking, and it’s no wonder it’s become a symbol of the city.
 The stoic white marble structure commands attention even from afar.
 Lines of bubbling fountains lead toward the building, which is a pleasingly simple and striking architectural beauty.
 Also, don’t forget to check out the gold chandelier inside the tomb which was a gift from China to Pakistan.

-It is open 24 hours but I recommend to go in the morning to skip the crowd.
+It is open 24 hours but I recommend going in the morning to skip the crowd.
 Eid al-Adha (Observed) might affect these hours

 Read this for the best places to visit in Lahore, Pakistan.
 You will love this one!